Veterans Waiting for Meals: A Battle No One Should Fight

 Because of her vascular disease, which limits the healthy blood circulation necessary to heal, years ago, an accidental gash below her knee from shaving became a life-threatening ulcer and, unfortunately, claimed her right leg.
 She now requires the use of a wheelchair, walker, electric scooter and consistent physical therapy to maintain her mobility as an amputee.

 Inez is facing the reality that she’ll never regain her prior balance, which, she knows firsthand, increases the likelihood of falls.
-The danger of falls for older adults is intensified; it’s one of the leading, if not the most common, type of accident in people 65 years of age or older and the primary cause of hospitalization related to injury.
+The danger of falls for older adults is intensified; it’s the leading cause of both fatal and nonfatal injuries in people 65 years of age and older, and are the primary cause of hospitalization related to injury.

 Regular meal delivery for seniors aging at home can mean quicker emergency response times when falls happen and more individuals present, more consistently, to play a critical role in observing and addressing safety hazards in the home.